Sunday, February 28, 2010

 The basic set added a disc of ten candidates for the double, four of which would end up in different mixes or takes on She’s The One.
 Some of these had never been heard before, like “Something Could Happen”, which features Stan Lynch on drums; unfortunately every reference to him in the liner notes is backhanded.
 “Leave Virginia Alone” and “Harry Green” suggest he was considering an album of characters a la Southern Accents; frankly, the dark confession of “Confusion Wheel” is more fitting.
 “Climb That Hill Blues” is a stark acoustic alternate to the familiar arrangement, while “Somewhere Under Heaven” is an early experiment with Mike Campbell before Rick Rubin came on board.

 Two of those extras appear as demos, but these aren’t grainy cassette-quality boom box jobs.
 By this time Tom and Mike both had home studios with decent equipment, so these are all perfectly releaseable.
 To further the point, the Deluxe Edition added a disc of further solo home demos.
 Outside of the occasional shuffled verse or bridge, it’s amazing to hear how much of these songs were basically formed before he brought them to other players.
+(In fact, the original instrumental bridge for “Wildflowers” itself would form the basis for “To Find A Friend”.)
 A few songs never seemingly made it to the album sessions, such as the lovely “There Goes Angela (Dream Away)”, and “A Feeling Of Peace”, which already sounds very Heartbreakers-like.
 A tune now named “There’s A Break In The Rain” sports the chorus of what would be “Have Love Will Travel” a decade later.

 A fourth disc presented a sprawling assortment of live versions, including songs not the original album, mostly recorded in the 21st century.
 It’s something of a companion to The Live Anthology, mixed and sequenced seamlessly, where you can only guess the age of the recording from the state of Tom’s voice.
-We’d’ve preferred the version of “Honey Bee” from Saturday Night Live with Dave Grohl on drums, but “Walls”, “Drivin’ Down To Georgia” (which was recorded after its appearance on the live set), an 11-minute exploration of “It’s Good To Be King”, and even a run through “Girl On LSD” help keep it interesting instead of just the album played faster.
+We’d’ve preferred the version of “Honey Bee” from Saturday Night Live with Dave Grohl on drums, but “Walls”, “Drivin’ Down To Georgia” (which was recorded after its appearance on that live set), an 11-minute exploration of “It’s Good To Be King”, and even a run through “Girl On LSD” help keep it interesting instead of just the album played faster.

 The culmination of several years of work, Wildflowers & All The Rest is an excellent testament to both the man and the album.
 Should the estate tackle any other record to dig into, the bar has been set.